 "We view it as a great learning opportunity for us while also allowing us to serve a local veteran and his or her family.
 While our homes exceed Title 24 standards, this is a whole new level of sustainability and we're very excited about it," said Jody Gmeiner, President/CEO of the Pomona Valley Habitat for Humanity.

 The 2.0 home is pushing sustainable boundaries in many areas, including the solar component by PetersenDean, which includes 8.5 KW of solar, compared to the average 3.5KW on other green homes.
+"We've asked this house to do more than most ZNE homes and have definitely taken it to the next level.
+From the electric vehicle charging station to the solar power," said Slevin.

 Energy conservation is just one of the reasons the project has been so popular with industry leaders and groups like SCE, Habitat for Humanity and KTGY.